Recently, I posed this question to my friends on social media: "Are you addicted to…

-Almost everything we do in the workplace these days requires an app or tech tool to help us complete tasks and projects.
+Almost everything we do in the workplace these days requires an app or tech tool to help us complete tasks and projects — especially if you work remotely.
 Digital productivity is no longer something that only large corporations focus on.

 Whether you’re a freelancer, solopreneur, small business owner leading a team, a co-founder, head cook, or bottle washer (you get what I mean), if you’re not leveraging digital tools to maximize your productivity, you, my friend, might well be on your way to winning a losing battle.